ssameer21/GettingandCleaningData/README.md

 Step 3 is complete.

 > ### Column names are made as descriptive as possible

+Column names are substituted with their decriptive versions

+Example: std is replaced with StandardDeviation

 ```{r}
 #Appropriately labels the data set with descriptive variable names.